aniroop08/Visual-Speech-Recognition/README.md

    ```bash
    pip install -r requirements.txt
    ```

-## Usage

-1. Start the Flask server:
+3. Start the Flask server:
    ```bash
    python main.py
    ```

-2. Open your web browser and go to `http://localhost:5000`.
+4. Open your web browser and go to `http://localhost:5000`.

-3. Choose a video from the dropdown menu.
+5. Choose a video from the dropdown menu.

-4. Wait for the model to process the video and display the predicted words.
+6. Wait for the model to process the video and display the predicted words.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and ensure the code lints without errors.
-4. Commit your changes and push them to your fork.
-5. Submit a pull request with a detailed description of your changes.